Skip to Content

 As I climbed the Diamond Head trail, I savored the spectacular views and took a lot of photos.
 Near the top, I could appreciate the massive crater’s size and the stunning Waikiki Beach.

-It started to rain a little near the summit, and I was unprepared for the weather change.
-While it wasn’t cold, I did not carry a dry bag for the camera, so I ended up using a plastic bag to keep it dry.
+It started to rain a little near the top of Diamond Head, and I was unprepared for the weather change.
+While it wasn’t cold, I did not carry a dry bag for the camera, so I used a plastic bag to keep it dry.

-The rain made the rocks slippery and water puddled on the trail quickly.
-Now I understood the benefits of having support railings on the trail.
+The rain made the rocks slippery, and water quickly puddled on the trail.
+I now understand the benefits of supporting railings on the dirt trail.

 Once I reached the old war bunker, I scrambled inside to stay dry.
 The doorway into the bunker is small and requires bending down to climb inside.